LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - Note that the text is encased in CDATA.
 - `<committees>`
   - Parent container for committees or subcommittees with activity associated with the bill or resolution.
 Read more [About Committees and Committee Materials](https://www.congress.gov/help/committee-materials) on Congress.gov.
-  - The committees element may include the following children:
+  - A `<committees>` element may include the following children:
     - `<count>` (e.g. 3)
       - The number of committees with activity associated with the bill or resolution.
     -  `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/committees**)
        - A referrer URL to the committees level of the bill API.
 Click [here](#committees-level) for more information about the committees level.
 - `<committeeReports>`
   - Parent container for committee reports associated with the bill or resolution.
 Read more [About Committee Reports of the U.S. Congress](https://www.congress.gov/help/committee-reports) on Congress.gov.
-  - The committeeReports element may include the following children:
+  - A `<committeeReports>` element may include the following children:
     - `<committeeReport>`
       - Parent container for an individual committee report related to the bill or resolution.
-The `<committeeReport>` element may include the following children:
+A `<committeeReport>` element may include the following children:
         - `<citation>` (e.g. H. Rept.
 117-89,Part 1)
           - The committee report citation.
         - `<url>` (e.g. **api.data.gov/congress/v3/committeeReport/117/HRPT/89**)
           - A referrer URL to the committee report item in the API.
 Documentation for the committee report endpoint is in progress.
 - `<relatedBills>`
   - Parent container for related bills to the bill or resolution, as assigned by CRS, the House, and the Senate.
 Read [About Related Bills](https://www.congress.gov/help/related-bills) on Congress.gov.
-  - The `<relatedBills>` element may include the following children:
+  - A `<relatedBills>` element may include the following children:
     - `<count>` (e.g. 2)
       - The number of related bills assigned to the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/relatedbills**)
       - A referrer URL to the related bills level of the bill API.
 Click [here](#related-bills-level) for more information about the related bills level.
 - `<actions>`
   - Parent container for actions on the bill or resolution.
-The `<actions>` element may include the following children:
+An `<actions>` element may include the following children:
     - `<count>` (e.g. 30)
       - The number of actions on the bill or resolution.
 The `<count>` includes actions from the House, Senate, and Library of Congress.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/actions**)